The goal of marketing is to get people to buy your product, right? Well, not always.

 05. Make sure your product reflects your brand

 Finally, don’t forget that every marketing message you create is a promise to consumers.
 If you say that your product will function a particular way or that your company has a particular set of values, you need to follow through on these promises to maintain your reputation.
 Otherwise, customers may lose trust in your company, doubt your authenticity or abandon you for a competitor.
+At the same time don't be afraid to lead with a strong product differentiation strategy, this is whats your brand stand out best.

 Continually evaluate your product and make sure it’s high quality and works as intended, without any glitches or bugs.
 Depending on the good or service you offer, consider testing it out with a UX team, offering a Beta version before launch or sending out a sample to family and friends before large-scale production.